The Nature of Power as a Psychic Trap (Part IV)

 Since capitalism can absorb and repurpose opposition, the real task isn’t to defeat its enforcers—police, CEOs, landlords, bosses, politicians—because they are not the root of its power.
 They are interchangeable parts in a machine that keeps running regardless of who fills those roles.

-The system sustains itself by channeling opposition into the same forces it thrives on: competition that pits people against each other, hierarchies that recreate domination, and conflict staged as a spectacle that reinforces its own logic rather than dismantling it.
+The system sustains itself by channeling opposition into competition that pits people against each other, hierarchies that recreate domination, and conflict staged as a spectacle that reinforces its own logic rather than dismantling it.
 Fighting capitalism on its own terms means playing a rigged game where even rebellion feeds the system.

 Power is simply a distortion of the same energy that fuels all action, thought, and connection.
 This energy is what allows people to create, collaborate, and shape the world around them.
 But instead of flowing freely through mutual exchange, power manifests when that energy is seized and redirected, turning open-ended potential into rigid hierarchies.
 It transforms movement into control, creativity into ownership, and relationships into domination.

-This redirection of energy into power doesn’t happen because control is some natural law—it happens because of a deep, underlying existential anxiety: nothing is truly self-sufficient.
+This redirection of energy into power doesn’t happen because control is some natural law.
+It happens because of a deep, underlying existential anxiety: nothing is truly independent or self-sufficient.
 No person, institution, or idea exists in isolation or in a static form.
 Everything depends on relationships, on fragile, shifting connections that can’t be fixed or fully controlled.
 Power emerges in the denial of this reality, seeking to impose order on what is fluid, to create the illusion of stability through domination.

 Power survives by fabricating the illusion of fixed boundaries where there are none.
 It constructs the lie that there are clear-cut subjects—the “doers,” the ones who wield authority—and objects—the “done-to,” those who are acted upon.

 You can see this existential performance in the smallest moments.
-The boss who hovers over every task, red-penning emails and nitpicking reports, isn’t just asserting authority—they’re clinging to the illusion that control can anchor them against the fear of being insignificant, that without their grip tightening, they might vanish into the background noise of the world.
+The boss who hovers over every task, red-penning emails and nitpicking reports, is clinging to the illusion that control can anchor them against the fear of being insignificant, that without their grip tightening, they might vanish into the background noise of the world.

-The friend who always needs to win the argument, who turns every conversation into a silent contest, isn’t radiating confidence—they’re desperate to outrun the quiet terror that being wrong might mean being unseen, unworthy, or disposable.
+The friend who always needs to win the argument, who turns every conversation into a silent contest, is desperate to outrun the quiet terror that being wrong might mean being unseen, unworthy, or disposable.

-The person obsessed with dominance in relationships isn’t strong—they’re afraid.
-Afraid that if they let go, if they stand unguarded, they’ll be exposed not as powerful but as fragile, vulnerable to the chaos that real connection demands.
+The person obsessed with dominance in relationships is afraid that if they let go, if they stand unguarded, they’ll be exposed not as powerful but as fragile, vulnerable to the chaos that real connection demands.

 Power fills the void left by an inability to sit with uncertainty, to accept that nothing—not status, not success, not even the self—is permanent.
 It’s a shield against the vertigo of meaninglessness, a tool to carve out artificial markers of significance in a world that refuses to give any guarantees.

-To maintain the illusion of autonomy, people have to lie—not just to others, but to themselves.
+To maintain the illusion of autonomy, people have to lie to others and to themselves.
 They have to suppress the parts of them that feel too porous, too dependent, too fragile.
 They build identities like fortresses, hiding the soft, shifting core of what it means to be alive.
-The more they cling to control, the more disconnected they become—from others, from reality, from themselves.
-They mistake rigidity for strength, boundaries for selfhood, domination for security.
+The more they cling to control, the more disconnected they become from others, from reality, and from themselves.

-Yet, what power struggles to escape—the fact that nothing is fixed, that everything exists in relationship—isn’t a threat.
-It’s freedom.
-A self that isn’t permanent isn’t a self lost—it’s a self that can change, adapt, and connect without being confined to a rigid identity.
-A world without absolute control isn’t chaos—it’s a world where people shape their lives through cooperation rather than coercion.
+Yet, the fact that nothing is fixed and that everything exists in relationship should not be seen as an existential threat.
+It’s better understood as freedom.
+A self that isn’t permanent is a self that can change, adapt, and connect without being confined to a rigid identity.
+A world without absolute control is a world where people shape their lives through cooperation rather than coercion.

-But spellbound by the delusions of power, we refuse to accept this.
+Yet, spellbound by the delusions of power, we refuse to accept this.
 Power thrives on our acceptance of the illusion that things must be solid, predictable, and owned.
 It builds borders to define land, laws to define behavior, titles to define worth.
 It grips institutions, hierarchies, and identities as if they are eternal truths rather than temporary arrangements.
-The more power tries to hold onto control, the more fragile it becomes—because what it’s clinging to was never stable in the first place.

-This release isn’t passive surrender—it’s an active unbinding, an engaged withdrawal, a deliberate refusal to participate in the rituals that keep hierarchies alive.
-It’s not about stepping back; it’s about stepping out of the frameworks that turn life into a competition, where worth is measured by control, dominance, and status.
+This release is an active unbinding, an engaged withdrawal, a deliberate refusal to participate in the rituals that keep hierarchies alive.
+It requires stepping out of the frameworks that turn life into a competition, where worth is measured by control, dominance, and status.
 It means consciously rejecting the belief that relationships need to be managed, people need to be fixed, and life needs to be organized around authority.

 In practice, this looks like building communities where survival isn’t conditional on your ability to compete, earn, or prove your value.
-Care isn’t some abstract ideal; it’s embedded in the structure itself through mutual aid—systems where people provide food, shelter, medical support, and emotional care for each other without expecting anything in return.
-Not because it’s charity, but because interdependence isn’t a weakness to hide—it’s the basic fact of being human.
+Rather, care is embedded in the structure itself through mutual aid systems where people provide food, shelter, medical support, and emotional care for each other without expecting anything in return.
+Not because it’s charity, but because interdependence is seen as the basic fact of being human.
 When you know your housing doesn’t depend on pleasing a landlord, your food doesn’t depend on wages from a boss, and your healthcare isn’t locked behind insurance paperwork, the whole premise of control starts to unravel.

 Power-hungry friends lose their grip because there’s nothing to grip.
-Connection isn’t a scarce commodity to be hoarded—it’s everywhere, fluid and abundant.
+Connection is everywhere, fluid and abundant.
 Relationships aren’t shaped by status or obligation but by shared work, spontaneous laughter, and a genuine curiosity about each other’s lives.
 You’re not calculating what someone can offer you, what debts are owed, or how to maintain favor.
-You exist in connection, not in competition.
+You exist in connection.

 For this to happen, the environment itself has to strip away the conditions that breed control.
 Decision-making happens through consensus, not orders from above.
-No one is locked into a permanent leadership role—facilitators emerge, adapt, and step back when needed.
-Conflict isn’t a threat to stability that must be crushed or ignored—it’s a part of life, worked through collectively because the community doesn’t hold itself together with fear.
+No one is locked into a permanent leadership role.
+Rather, facilitators emerge, adapt, and step back when needed.
+Conflict isn’t a threat to stability that must be crushed or ignored.
+Rather, it’s a part of life, worked through collectively because the community doesn’t hold itself together with fear.
 There are no fragile hierarchies to protect, no punishments for disagreement, no authority figures who need obedience to maintain their position.
-Without power as the glue, relationships don’t have to be managed or controlled—they simply unfold, freely and without fear.
+Without power as the glue, relationships simply unfold, freely and without fear.

 These spaces dismantle the feedback loops that condition people to accept capitalist norms.
-The constant anxiety of proving yourself fades because there’s nothing to prove—your value isn’t tied to productivity or performance.
+The constant anxiety of proving yourself fades because there’s nothing to prove when your value isn’t tied to productivity or performance.
 Through the steady, everyday rhythms of working, eating, resting, and creating together, relationships become horizontal instead of vertical, rooted in mutual aid, free association, and shared responsibility.
-Not out of obligation, but because cooperation is just how life works when no one’s holding power over anyone else.

 In such spaces, the very act of doing anything becomes transformative.
-Cooking together, growing food, caring for one another, creating art, making decisions collectively—these are not just alternative activities but radical acts because they reorient the basis of social relations.
-Over time, these practices reshape not only external behaviors but internal dispositions, breaking the psychological and emotional dependencies that capitalism has instilled.
+Cooking together, growing food, caring for one another, creating art, and making decisions collectively are radical acts because they reorient the basis of social relations.
+Over time, these practices reshape external behaviors by breaking the psychological and emotional dependencies that capitalism has instilled.

 Power doesn’t collapse in these spaces because it’s been overthrown.
 It dissolves because it has nothing to grip onto.

-The idea that we are isolated individuals locked in competition is the illusion—the scaffolding that power relies on to maintain its facade.
+The idea that we are isolated individuals locked in competition is the illusion.
 Even in systems designed to pit us against each other, our lives are stitched together through threads we don’t always see.
 The coffee you sip in the morning was grown by someone thousands of miles away, picked, packed, and transported by hands you’ll never shake.
 The language you use, the ideas you think with, were shaped by generations long gone, people whose names you’ll never know.
-When your car breaks down and a stranger helps push it to the side of the road, or when a neighbor waters your plants without being asked, that’s relation—not charity, not transaction, just the quiet ways we hold each other up without even thinking about it.
+These are the quiet ways we hold each other up without even thinking about it.

-This isn’t something we need to build from scratch.
-It’s already here, woven into every part of life, buried under layers of distraction, fear, and manufactured scarcity.
-The task isn’t to invent relation—it’s to notice it.
+Interconnection doesn’t need to be built from scratch.
+It’s already here, but it’s buried under layers of distraction, fear, and manufactured scarcity.
+The task isn’t to invent relation, it’s to notice it.
 To realize it’s been the ground beneath our feet the whole time.

 And once we see it, the work becomes clear: we don’t need to chase some grand blueprint for a perfect system.
 We need to practice relation, deliberately and consistently.
 This isn’t about overthrowing one authority to install another or replacing one rigid structure with a shinier version.
 None of that matters if our relationships remain hollow, transactional, or rooted in the logic of power.
-To practice relation means creating conditions where connection can flourish—designing spaces where cooperation is easier than competition, where care isn’t heroic but ordinary, where conflict is part of growth, not a threat to stability.
+To practice relation means creating conditions where connection can flourish, designing spaces where cooperation is easier than competition, where care isn’t heroic but ordinary, where conflict is part of growth, not a threat to stability.
 It’s about structuring the world so that power can’t sink its hooks into us because there’s no space left for it to take hold.
-The more we invest in the practice of being with one another—through mutual aid, shared responsibility, and genuine presence—the more irrelevant power becomes.
-Not because we’ve destroyed it, but because we’ve simply stopped feeding it.
+The more we invest in the practice of being with one another through mutual aid, shared responsibility, and genuine presence, the more irrelevant power becomes.

 Peter S. Baron (http://www.petersbaron.com) is the author of If Only We Knew: How Ignorance Creates and Amplifies the Greatest Risks Facing Society.